-Geothermal heating systems last 20 to 25 years for the indoor heat pump and 40 to 60 years for the ground loops on average.
-The geothermal system life expectancy is longer than all other conventional HVAC systems that only last 10 to 15 years.
+Geothermal heating systems last 20 to 25 years for the indoor heat pump and 40 to 60 years for the ground loops.
+A geothermal system's life expectancy is longer than all other conventional HVAC systems, which typically only last 10 to 15 years.

 Can geothermal be installed anywhere?

 Customized geothermal system designs are available for every climate and soil type.
-Consider the following property requirements to install every kind of geothermal system:
+Consider the following property requirements to install a geothermal system:

 Can you drive or build over geothermal lines?